apoorvnandan/apoorvnandan.github.io/_posts/2020-05-06-bengio-keynote.md

 If you learn to convert your observations into good represnetations, that capture these underlying mechanisms and their relationships, your model would identify the mechanisms that have changed in the new out of distribution data.
 Therfore, it can quickly adapt to it by changing only a few parameters (corresponding to the changed underlying mechanisms).

-Therefore the speed of adapting to out of distribution data can be an objective function to chase after in order to learn good representations from your observations.
+Therefore, the speed of adapting to out of distribution data can be an objective function to chase after in order to learn good representations from your observations.

 This means updating the parameters of an encoder network such that a model working with the representations it produces from your observations can quickly adapt to out of distribution inputs.